tsileo/btcplex/README.md

 - An official Python module to interact with the API and offer a reliable way to track address
 - An official JS lib to interact with the API
 - A Watch-only addresses page
 - Live notification on a unconfirmed transaction page when it actually get included in a block
+- Docker build
 - ... (don't hesitate to request features!)

 ## Contribution